Another day and another product that promises very high earnings in a short space of time.

 This all seems more than familiar.
 What was it that happened at the exact same stage with the Quantum Code?

 Edward shares the exact same good/bad news that Michael shared in the Quantum Code video.
 The system is working 3 times more powerful than expected, and there are now only 2 spots available.

 You are then asked to hand your details over once again, including your phone number.
 Edward then provides another video where he shows you how to activate your account.

 And there we go.
 After using pressure tactics throughout the video and insisting that you don’t have to pay a dime, Edward now reveals that you cannot use the Orion Code system unless you pay at least $250.

 You don’t need me to tell you that the Orion Code is a complete replica of the Quantum Code.

-What follows is purely my opinion, but I think it will go a long way to explaining how murky these waters really are.
+What follows is purely my opinion, but I think it will go a long way to explaining what’s going on here.

 First of all, the Quantum Code website started in June 2016.
-Using one of my research tools, I have spotted what might have been a problem for the people behind the Quantum Code:
+Using one of my research tools, I have spotted what might have been a problem with the Quantum Code website:

 In the last month, the average amount of time a visitor spends on the Quantum Code website is just 4 seconds.